Did you know that approximately 71% of new donors only give once?

 Creating an emotional connection feels less pushy in solicitations and allows donors to see how their gifts are contributing to the organization’s cause.

 Remember, your donors chose your organization because they relate to your mission.
 Let them know how their donations are helping you fulfill that mission.

 Did you know that 13 percent of donors stop donating because they were never thanked?
 Donors want to know they’re appreciated.
 It’s important to always send a personalized thank you to tell your donors they’re valued.

 You must send a personalized thank you to every donor promptly.
 And you should do it every time you receive a donation.
 If the donation is larger than normal, or otherwise out of the ordinary, make your thank you exceptional as well.
 Pick up the phone and call the donor.
 Send a handwritten note instead of the usual customized template.
 Invite the donor to coffee.

 But it’s not enough to thank them.
 You must incorporate points one through three above: give them the information they need (clearly communicate how their donation is being used and the impact it will have), be sure the message is tailored (reflecting your understanding of them), and make an emotional connection.

-In the end, it’s important to remember that you are building relationships with your donors.
-Invest time in crafting your communications.
+In the end, it’s important to remember that you’re building relationships with your donors.
+Invest time in crafting your donor communications.
 From the first thank you, through your newsletters, solicitations, website, social media, and more, apply these tactics and retain and grow your donor support.

 This post originally appeared on the Bloomerang blog.
 As part of their Content Donation Program, $100 was donated to Camp Arcadia.